xkalet07/cml_wd_telcosense/README.md

 TODO: period of trsl == reference wet/dry.
 Meaning, for each trsl point there will be wet/dry flag predicted.
 TODO: Forward and backward memory implementation will be needed.
 TODO: This approach should bring better learning performance.
 For longer wet/dry periods there are ocasions, where the period is wet, but trsl shows rain pattern for only fraction of the period.
+TODO: some CML still has NaN gaps, find it and exclude the NaN samples.

 ## Hyperparameter tuning